mxagar/hyperparameter-optimization/README.md

 - The sampled `x` values are classified as
   - Small: those which lead to a small `f(x)`
   - Large: the rest
-  - The threshold is usually a quantile fraction, `gamma = 0.25` by default.
+  - The threshold is usually a quantile fraction, e.g., `gamma = 0.25`.
-- For each subset, the distribution density function is computed using kernels; we basically but Gaussians in each point.
+- For each subset, the distribution density function is computed using kernels; we basically put Gaussians in each point.
 The used kernels are Parzen windows.
 An important parameter is the spread we use for them, aka., the window size; but usually, the default value is left.
   - `L(x)`: distribution of Small subset
   - `G(x)`: distribution of Large subset
 - Then, we draw samples from `L(x)`; the number of samples is also a parameter, but the default is used.
 For each sample, we evaluate the acquisition function, which determines which of the drawn samples has the highes likelihood of leading to a smaller `f(x)`.